Terms & Conditions of Trade

 5.1 The Computer Professor charges for services on an hourly rate basis.
 Telephone assistance is charged in quarter-hour increments.
 The Computer Professor may also charge for direct disbursements incurred.
-Our standard hourly rates are:
+Our standard hourly rates for Monday to Friday are:

 (a) $125.00 + GST between the hours of 8am and 6pm;